 While I have quite a few seeds that I will sow directly into the garden in a few weeks, some of my seeds need to start indoors.
-A good seed starting mix and a tray (or egg carton, newspaper, etc.) and you’ll be on your way to having a successful spring garden.
+A good seed starting mix and a tray (or egg carton, toilet paper roll, newspaper, etc.) and you’ll be on your way to having a successful spring garden.

-My seed starting schedule keeps all of your planting info in one simple place.
-When you begin your seed, simply record what you planted and when.
+My free printable seed starting schedule keeps all of your planting info in one simple place.
+When you begin your seeds, simply record what you planted and when.
 Then use the other boxes to record that important info directly off of the seed package.

 This year I have started more seeds than in previous years, and I’m hoping for great results.
 I also began saving more seed last season, so I’m interested to see how they fare this spring.
 Gardening can be such a fun and challenging activity, and there is certainly something new to learn each year.

 Here’s what seed we started this year:

-Hale’s musk melon (cantaloupe)
+- Hale’s musk melon (cantaloupe)

-Squash (I’ll direct sow squash and zucchini if needed)
+- Squash (I’ll direct sow squash and zucchini if needed)

-Jellybean tomatoes (Seed saved from last year)
+- Jellybean tomatoes (Seed saved from last year)

 - Better Boy Tomatoes